Stats

 So just like how "evergreen", "fern", or "cactus" are pre-scientific terms that now encompass multiple genuses, "fox" too can encompass several genuses – and not just the genus Vulpes.
 If one wishes to refer to just foxes of genus Vulpes, there's always the word "vulpid".

-If a non-Vulpes genus converged evolutionarily onto the four traits above, then I do consider it a fox - I would say it evolved into a fox.
-Yet if any doubt remains in your mind, consider this: gray foxes (genus Urocyon) are evolutionarily older than genus Vulpes - they were foxes before red foxes were even a thing.
-Hence from a non-inclusive viewpoint, that would make gray foxes the real thing, and red foxes the copycat newcomer.
+If a non-Vulpes genus converged evolutionarily onto the four traits above, then I do consider it a fox - I would say it evolved [i]into[/i] a fox.
+Yet if any doubt remains in your mind, consider this: gray foxes (genus Urocyon) are evolutionarily older than genus Vulpes - [i]they[/i] were foxes before red foxes were even a thing.
+Hence from a non-inclusive viewpoint, that would make gray foxes [i]the real thing[/i], and red foxes the copycat newcomer.
 Which is silly.